Department of Physical Therapy

 (75 contact hours) This course presents the basic components of administration, financial and staff management, marketing strategies, and public relations for clinical directors and/or owners.
 Administrative and contractual legal issues and reimbursement mechanisms are explored.

-(480 contact hours) This is the first of three twelve-week clinical rotations providing integration of prior didactic work with full-time clinical exposure under the supervision of a licensed physical therapist.
+This is the first of three 10-week clinical rotations providing the opportunity for integration of prior didactic work with full-time clinical exposure under the supervision of a licensed physical therapist.
+(400 contact hours)

-(480 contact hours) This is the second of three twelve-week clinical rotations providing integration of prior didactic work with full-time clinical exposure under the supervision of a licensed physical therapist.
+This is the second of three 10-week clinical rotations providing the opportunity for integration of prior didactic work with full-time clinical exposure under the supervision of a licensed physical therapist.
+(400 contact hours)

 In the first of the capstone course series, students choose a clinical question of interest and conduct an extensive literature review.

-(480 contact hours) This is the third of three twelve-week clinical rotations providing integration of prior didactic work with full-time clinical exposure under the supervision of a licensed physical therapist.
+This is the third of three 10-week clinical rotations providing the opportunity for integration of prior didactic work with full-time clinical exposure under the supervision of a licensed physical therapist.
+(400 contact hours)

-The second in the capstone series, research of the clinical question continues through faculty supervised collection and synthesis of data.
+In this, the second course in the capstone series, research of the clinical question continues through faculty-supervised collection and synthesis of data.

 PT 778, Diagnostic Imaging, 3 Units